Young Heroes in Horror Movies

 This is also one of those horror movies where no one would ever die if they had any common sense.
 In one scene, Sarah Michelle Gellar, being chased by the killer, ducks into a store.
 She urges the sole employee to lock the back door while Gellar calls 911.
 Gellar is dialing when she hears a scream.
 So what does she do?
 She stops dialing and pops her head out to investigate.

 But such criticisms miss the point.
-Despite its shortcomings, I Know What You Did Last Summer grossed more than $72 million, (2) and it deserved to.
+Despite its shortcomings, I Know What You Did Last Summer did well at the box office, and it deserved to.
 There have been hundreds of dumb horror movies where teenagers stupidly put themselves in danger and killers get more lucky breaks than James Bond at a craps table.
 What made this film stand out so strongly were its young heroes.

 Virtue and Heroics